varsity football looks forward to 2021 Season

 After a COVID-ridden 2020 season, Strake Jesuit Football looks to return to some kind of normalcy–even with a new head coach.

-As former head coach–and now San Francisco 49ers defense quality coach–Klay Kubiak departed for the Bay Area in February, the Crusaders’ defensive coordinator Donovan Fikac was named HC immediately.
+As former head coach–and now San Francisco 49ers defense quality coach–Mr. Klay Kubiak departed for the Bay Area in February, the Crusaders’ defensive coordinator Mr. Donovan Fikac was named HC immediately.

-While Fikac has years of experience as a coach at Strake Jesuit, no one has yet been named to take over for Kubiak in his additional role as offensive coordinator.
-While players are somewhat worried about the position being filled, they have given Coach Fikac their full support.
+Mr. Fikac has years of experience as a coach at Strake Jesuit, though no one has yet been named to take over for Kubiak in his additional role as offensive coordinator.
+While players are eager for the position being filled, they have given Coach Fikac their full support.

-Junior WR Leland Smith, who has been practicing with some of his SJ teammates in the last few months, said, “This class (2022) understands our situation with a first year head coach, and we’re all hands on deck moving forward to make sure that this transition is as smooth and easy as possible.”
+Junior WR Leland Smith, who has been practicing with some of his SJ teammates in the last few months, said, “This class (2022) understands our situation, and we’re all hands on deck moving forward to make sure that this transition is as smooth and easy as possible.”

 The Crusaders, coming off of a rocky 4-6 (4-3 in district) 2020 season, including a first round exit against Clear Falls, are looking to make some huge steps forward with not only the coaching changes, but fresh, younger players at some skill positions.